demessiee/node-express-intro/Unit-Final-Node-Express.md

     Input: jobList //contains a list of job objects that the function will reference
     Output: Returns a list of all jobs within jobList that was applied to by the candidate (include the full job object schema)
 /****/
-function getAppliedJobs(candidateId,jobList){
+function getAppliedJobs(candidateId, jobList) {
-//used to assist GET /candidates/candidate/:id/jobs
+  //used to assist GET /candidates/candidate/:id/jobs }

-}

 /* Function: searchJobs
     Input: searchQuery(String) //contains the search query the function will search for
     Input: jobList //contains a list of job objects that the function will reference
-    Output: Returns a list of all jobs within jobList that contain the search query within the title, company name or skills list
+    Output: Returns a list of all jobs within jobList that contain the search query within the title, company name, or skills list
 /****/
-function searchJobs(searchQuery){
+function searchJobs(searchQuery) {
   //used to assist GET /jobs/search/:search
 }

 /* Function: filterCandidate
     Input: candidate //contains a candidate object that the function will reference
     Input: job //contains a job object that the function will reference
     Output: Returns a new job object with the candidate id added to the end of the job object's candidate list.
 If the candidate has the required years of experience or more and has all of the required skills in the job object's skill list, then add the candidate id to the end of the job object's qualified list.
 /****/
-function filterCandidate(candidate,searchQuery){
+function filterCandidate(candidate, searchQuery){
-//used to assist PUT /jobs/job/:id/apply/:candidateId
+//used to assist PUT /jobs/job/:id/apply/:candidateId }

-}

 ```